emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson3.md

   import LessonVideo from '$lib/components/atoms/LessonVideo.svelte';
 </script>

-# Chapter 1 Lesson 3 - Arrays, Dictionaries, and Optionals
+# Chapter 1 Lesson 3 - Types

 Whatsup!
 Today, we will be learning some of the most important types that you will use in nearly every contract you write.